lightvector/KataGo/Compiling.md

 * You'll need to specify `-DBUILD_DISTRIBUTED=1` or `BUILD_DISTRIBUTED` and have OpenSSL installed.
 * Building will need to happen within a Git clone of the KataGo repo, rather than a zipped copy of the source (such as what you might download from a packaged release).
 * The version will need to be supported for distributed training. **The `master` branch will NOT work** - instead please use the either latest release tag or the tip of the `stable` branch, these should both work.
 * Please do NOT attempt to bypass any versioning or safety checks - if you feel you need to do so, please first reach out by opening an issue or messaging in [discord](https://discord.gg/bqkZAz3).
-There is also an alternate test site can be set up if you are working on KataGo development or want to test things more freely.
+There is an alternate site [test.katagodistributed.org](test.katagodistributed.org) you can use if you are working on KataGo development or want to test things more freely, ask in the KataGo channel of discord to set up a test account.

 ## Linux
    * Requirements